acowley/cabbage/README.md

 *NOTE*: The `cabbage` tool will not overwrite a `shell.nix` if one exists, so, if you want `cabbage` to generate a fresh default `shell.nix`, delete the old one first.

+The Name
+---

+I wish I could take credit for the name `cabbage`, but it is entirely due to Shae Erisson (shapr).